paulkasidit/jacket_api/journal.md

 #11.09.2022

- -jacket post results page returned 200 instead of expected 201, figure out a way to change the return HTTP status to pass test.
+ - X jacket post results page returned 200 instead of expected 201, figure out a way to change the return HTTP status to pass test.

  to do